omise/omise-android/README.md

 You can use our SDK without any changes.
 The SDK already fully supports communication with the Omise Service using TLS 1.2 with the correct encryption suite.

 #### Android API 16 to API 19 with Google Play Services
-These Android API versions do not support the proper encryption suites out of the box.
+These versions of the Android API do not support the required encryption suites out of the box.
 However `Google Play Services` has the `ProviderInstaller` API to add the required support.
-You may already use the Google Play Services in your app; Google Play Services include many common libraries used in various Android apps including GCM, Analytics and more.
-You can add support for the proper encryption suite with Google Play Services by carrying out the following steps
+You may already use  Google Play Services in your app; Google Play Services includes many common libraries used in Android apps including GCM, Analytics and more.
+You can add support for the proper encryption suite with Google Play Services by carrying out the following steps.

 1. Add Google Play Service Analytics to your app grade setting: